 - flexible work arrangements, for example being able to work from home.

-You should discuss any changes with your employees first.
+Always discuss any changes with your workers first.